What are product performance benchmarks?

 Which metrics matter for product performance benchmarks?

-Product performance benchmarks can be used for a variety of different metrics, but five of the most common are:
+Product performance benchmarks can be used for a variety of different metrics, but four of the most common are:

 - Stickiness: an engagement metric that measures how many users return to the product on a regular basis